folkzb/magalu/script-qa/cli-doc/virtual-machine/instances/help.md

 - delete      Delete a instance asynchronously
 - get         Retrieve the details of an instance.
 - list        Lists all instances in the current tenant.
-- reboot      Starts a running or suspended instance.
+- reboot      Reboot a running or suspended instance.
 - rename      Renames an instance.
 - retype      Changes a running or stopped instance machine type for another one.
 - start       Starts a running or suspended instance.